Skip to main content

 Electric ferries

-Auckland's first fully electric ferry will begin operating and hydrogen ferries will be introduced.
+Auckland's first fully electric ferry will begin operating.

 Electric trains